cqframework/FhirProfileTools/README.md

 validation reports, html documentation, and perform other automated tasks.
-It provides the basic infrastructure to scan all top-level directories in FHIR source folder, open resource spreadsheet XML files, extract the list of associated profiles then process those profile that match the target pattern.
+It provides the basic infrastructure to scan all top-level directories in FHIR source folder, open resource spreadsheet XML files, extract the list of associated profiles then process those profiles that match the target pattern.

 The FhirProfileValidator can identify the following situations: